Boroughs of New York City: Governance

-Since 1914, each of New York City's five boroughs has been coextensive with a county of New York State – unlike most U.S. cities, which lie within a single county or extend partially into another county, constitute a county in themselves, or are completely separate and independent of any county.
+Since 1914, each of New York City's five boroughs has been coextensive with a county of New York State—unlike most U.S. cities, which lie within a single county or extend partially into another county, constitute a county in themselves, or are completely separate and independent of any county.

 Each borough is represented by a borough president.
 Brooklyn, Queens, and Staten Island each have a Borough Hall with limited administrative functions.
 The Manhattan Borough President's office is situated in the Manhattan Municipal Building.
 The Bronx Borough President's office used to be in its own Bronx Borough Hall but has been in the Bronx County Courthouse for decades.
-Since the abolition of the Board of Estimate in 1990 (due to a 1989 ruling of the U.S. Supreme Court), the borough presidents have minimal executive powers, and there is no legislative function within a borough.
+Since the abolition of the Board of Estimate in 1990, due to a 1989 ruling of the U.S. Supreme Court, the borough presidents have minimal executive powers, and there is no legislative function within a borough.

 Executive functions in New York City are the responsibility of the Mayor of New York City, while legislative functions reside with the New York City Council.
 The borough presidents primarily act as spokesmen, advocates, and ceremonial leaders for their boroughs, have budgets from which they can allocate relatively modest sums of money to community organizations and projects, and appoint the members of the 59 largely advisory community boards in the city's various neighborhoods.
 The Brooklyn and Queens borough presidents also appoint trustees to the local public library systems in those boroughs.

 Being coextensive with an individual county, each borough also elects a district attorney, as does every other county of New York State.
 While the district attorneys of Manhattan and Brooklyn are popularly referred to as "Manhattan D.A.
 Cyrus Vance, Jr.", or "Brooklyn D.A.
 Kenneth P. Thompson" by the media, they are technically and legally the district attorneys of New York County and Kings County, respectively.
 The same goes for Staten Island.
 There is no such distinction made for the district attorneys of the other two counties, Queens and the Bronx, since these boroughs share the respective counties' names.

 Because the five district attorneys are, technically speaking, state officials (since the counties are considered to be arms of the state government), rather than officials of the city government, they are not subject to the term limitations that govern other New York City officials such as the mayor, the New York City Public Advocate, members of the city council, or the borough presidents.
 Some civil court judges also are elected on a borough-wide basis, although they generally are eligible to serve throughout the city.

-In some document collections the boroughs used to be designated with a one-letter abbreviation: K for Brooklyn; M for Manhattan; Q for Queens; R for Staten Island, Richmond county; X for the Bronx.
+In some document collections the boroughs used to be designated with a one-letter abbreviation: K for Brooklyn, M for Manhattan, Q for Queens, R for Staten Island (Richmond County), and X for the Bronx.